5 FAM 860

 5 FAM 868.3 ENTERPRISE SOURCE CODE INVENTORY & INTER-AGENCY SHARING

 a.
-IRM/BMP/GRP/PMD will direct the FSCP Working Group and maintain the Department’s enterprise code inventory, which catalogs all Department strictly unclassified custom-developed code.
+DT/BMP/GRP/PMD will direct the FSCP Working Group and maintain the Department’s enterprise code inventory, which catalogs all Department strictly unclassified custom-developed code.
 The Enterprise Code Inventory is a listing of code products published in accordance with OMB M-16-21, on the Department’s Intranet site.

 b.
 All strictly unclassified custom-developed code must be listed in the Enterprise Code Inventory: